phaux/tinygram/README.md

 ## Developing

-Run `npm run generate` to fetch current JSON API spec from [telegram-bot-api-spec](https://github.com/PaulSonOfLars/telegram-bot-api-spec) and generate TypeScript sources in `src/`.
+Run `npm run codegen` to fetch current JSON API spec from [telegram-bot-api-spec](https://github.com/PaulSonOfLars/telegram-bot-api-spec) and generate TypeScript sources in `src/`.

 Then run `npm run prepare` to build the sources and output JS module and typings to `dist/`.